sapphiredev/gemboard/README.md

 - [ ] Write Leaderboard command
 - [ ] Implement message references
 - [ ] Verify attachments work
-- [ ] Verify attachments are images before using them for setImage

 ## About